SourceNinja/docs/sourceninja-gem.md

 	ENV["SOURCENINJA_TOKEN"]      ||= "1cea0be98caf02e830ac2aadbe44e4ee"
 	ENV["SOURCENINJA_PRODUCT_ID"] ||= "fb89e064-b48c-d0c3-81x4-a34a5b60a654"

 Upon doing this, each time you start the rails server locally the data will be pushed.
 You could also use these steps if you want to manage a production instance and a development instance.

+__Note: DO NOT DO THIS FOR PRODUCTION: No configuration files with sensitive information should ever be required within the application source and required config values should be read in from the ENV by supported libraries.__

 Support
 -------